-Our group will stay in guest rooms at the Papa Francisco Center, a primary school that runs a girls shelter on campus.
-The proceeds from their guest rooms goes towards the girls' education and housing expenses.
-The accommodations are adequate, safe, clean, and simple.
+Our group will stay at the El Huarango Hotel in Ica.
 There is a kitchen and dining area for our group, plus a meeting area for worship.

-Individuals should plan on staying in double or triple occupancy rooms with a roommate.
+Families will room together, and individuals should plan on staying in multiple-occupancy rooms with a roommate.
 If you would like to room with someone in particular, please let us know prior to the final deadline of the project.
-Volunteers wishing to stay in a private room can upgrade to a single room for \$250 per person.
-Please contact Maranatha to make these arrangements prior to the final deadline.
-At this time, single occupancy is not available on the excursion.